Home » Blog » 6 High-Altitude Tips for a Great Colorado Springs Vacation

 6 High-Altitude Tips for a Great Colorado Springs Vacation

-The Pikes Peak Region has amazing views, beautiful, clean air, over 300 days of blue skies, and more than 6,000+ feet in elevation.
+The Pikes Peak Region has beautiful views, clean air, 300 days of blue skies, and 6,000+ feet in elevation.
 It is all truly amazing — but you have to be ready for it.
-When you read that a town like Colorado Springs sits at an elevation of 6,035 feet, or Pikes Peak sits at an elevation of 14,115 feet, you’re being told how many feet above sea level it is.
-That’s actually a pretty important number, because the higher above sea level you get, the more your body and your actions have to adjust to accommodate the altitude and avoid altitude sickness.
+When you read that Colorado Springs sits at an elevation of 6,035 feet, you’re being told how many feet above sea level it is.
+Pikes Peak is 14,115 feet in elevation.
+The higher you get above sea level, the more your body and your actions have to adjust to accommodate and avoid altitude sickness.
 Why do people get altitude sickness?
 A few reasons.
 First, the air is “thinner” up here, meaning there isn’t as much oxygen for your lungs.
-Once you’ve lived here for a while, you tend to adjust, but if you’re just visiting?
-It can be a bit of a surprise.
-In Colorado, high altitude also translates to drier conditions, meaning you can become dehydrated quickly.
-You’re also exposed to more UV light, which means quicker and stronger sunburns.
-Feeling concerned?
-Don’t be!
-Having fun at high altitudes just takes a little preparation.
-Lucky for you, we’ve got some tips right here!
+The longer you’re here, the more you’ll adjust to it.
+But allow yourself to take it easy the first few days.

 Tip #1: Drink Lots of Water

-Local’s Tip: If you aren’t here yet, then start the water intake early.
+If you aren’t here yet, then start the water intake early.
 It’ll help you adjust properly and get you acclimated much faster if you’re already hydrated when you get here.
 Drink more than you would normally . . . and then drink a little more.

 Tip #2: Monitor the Booze-Intake

-Local’s Tip: Another reason you might be getting impacted by alcohol more quickly in the Pikes Peak region is the strength.
+Another reason you might be getting impacted by alcohol more quickly in the Pikes Peak region is the strength.
 Some beers can have an ABV that is triple that of beers found in the liquor store.
 Fortunately, most brewers list the individual ABV of a beer, allowing you to choose carefully!

 Tip #3: Be Lazy at First